Accelerated Sequential Flow Matching: A Bayesian Filtering Perspective: Sequential Bayesian Flow Matching

-From the perspective of Bayesian filtering (Eqs.~\eqref{eq:bayesian_filtering}-\eqref{eq:bayesian_filtering2}), inference over future states should proceed recursively: the belief at time $t$ is obtained by refining the previous belief using new observations.
-This structure suggests that historical estimations should serve as prior information rather than being discarded.
-For example, consider a forecasting task where $x_t = s_{t+1:t+H}$.
-The prediction $x_{t-1} = s_{t:t+H-1}$ at time $t-1$ already provides a coarse estimate of future states and naturally approximates $x_t = s_{t:t+H}$.
-Ignoring such information results in “redundant” computation and unnecessary sampling overhead.

-Motivated by the recursive structure, we propose to directly parameterize and learn the filtering operator in Eq.~\eqref{eq:bayesian_filtering_operator} via a probability flow.
-We introduce \emph{Sequential Flow Matching} model, which learns a probability flow of predictive distribution from time $t-1$ to time $t$, conditioned on newly arrived observations $z_{<t}\rightarrow z_{\le t}$.
-The key step is to replace the non-informative Gaussian distribution with the previous estimation $p(x_{t-1}|z_{\le t-1})$ as the source distribution in flow ODE:
+Motivated by the recursive structure of Bayesian filtering, we propose \emph{Sequential Bayesian Flow Matching} (\model), a simple framework that directly parameterizes a data-driven analogue of the filtering process in Eq.~\eqref{eq:bayesian_filtering_operator} as a probability flow.
+The key idea is to replace the non-informative Gaussian source with the previous posterior $p(x_{t-1}|z_{\le t-1})$ in the flow ODE:

-The process of solving this ODE can be viewed as performing Bayesian filtering in Eq.~\eqref{eq:bayesian_filtering_operator}.
-Figure~\ref{fig:bf} C illustrates the inference pipeline of sequential flow matching.

-Intuitively, physical process $x_t$ naturally exhibits temporal correlation, and using successive $x_{t-1}, x_t$ as the source and target distribution allows flow matching to exploit this natural temporal coupling, yielding a more regular velocity field and reduced sampling error.
-This aligns with findings that improved source-target coupling leads to straighter transport paths~\citep{liu2023flow}.
-While our method shares conceptual roots with warm-start heuristics in diffusion models~\citep{janner2022planning,scholz2025warm}, it provides a principled Bayesian filtering formulation of warm-starting tailored to streaming environments.
-Moreover, the use of the previous Bayesian posterior is information-theoretically optimal: The posterior is the distribution that maximally preserves historical information for the recursive update.
-The following result formally justifies this advantage by showing that temporal correlation induced by the underlying physical process provides a natural and informative coupling to reduce sampling error compared to a non-informative, independent Gaussian source.